System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 If found, redact the secret and warn.
 In agent mode, if the agent generates code with a hardcoded secret, reject the edit and instruct it to use environment variables.

-License filtering: MinHash fingerprinting of popular open-source code.
-If a suggestion is >80% similar to GPL-licensed code and the developer's project is MIT/proprietary, suppress the suggestion to avoid legal risk.
+License filtering: MinHash fingerprinting (a technique that quickly estimates how similar two pieces of code are by comparing compact signatures instead of full text) is used to compare suggestions against popular open-source code.
+If a suggestion is >80% similar to GPL-licensed code and the developer's project is MIT/proprietary, the suggestion is suppressed to avoid legal risk.

 Zero-retention mode (enterprise): Code is never stored, never logged, never used for model training.
 Inference runs on dedicated GPU instances not shared with other customers.
 Prompt caching is disabled (no data persists between requests).
 Path obfuscation: file paths are masked before transmission so even network observers can't learn project structure.